 Drought conditions already exist across much of the U.S.

-More than 15% of U.S. homes are on private water wells—almost 45 million people.
-Water wells are often the sole source of drinking water and for other household needs for most people.
+In the U.S., more than 20 million homes are on private water wells—almost 60 million people.
+Water wells are often the sole source of drinking water and other household needs.

 At Constant Water, we talk a lot about water wells.
 Most of our customers purchase Constant Water systems as an assured source of potable emergency water during “water out events.”
 These are events such as power outages, electrical or mechanical failure in the home, or flooding/tidal surges that can temporarily contaminate private wells or their water sources.